 - Your accommodation must be in good condition and meet a set of minimum standards.
-The Residential Tenancies Board (RTB) have a useful Guide on Minimum Standards for Rented Residential Accommodation.
+The Residential Tenancies Board (RTB).

 - You have a right to privacy.
 Your landlord is not allowed to enter your rented accommodation without your permission.

 - Written records should be kept.
 You must have a rent book, contract or lease with your landlord.

 - Rent can only increase every two years, and you will be given 90 days’ notice in writing.
 It must be at current market rates and your landlord must provide 3 examples of properties in the area with similar price increases.